Above: the Higgins Cabin before the renovation. It’s now as good as new.

 Also on display is the history of Higgins Cabin itself, from the land that was once owned by Union Estates to its development by Bert Higgins and the eventual renovation and restoration by the Bowen Island Historians.

-The extensive museum website is well worth a visit as well.
-It features a large searchable database of historic photos, articles, audio and beautiful renderings of old photos by Bowen artist Ron Woodall.
+Visit the Museum and Archives website to see open hours and contact details.
+The website also features a large searchable database of historic photos, articles, audio and beautiful renderings of old photos by Bowen artist Ron Woodall.